The Niblick Brigade

 In terms of using golf to boost morale, many clubs provided golfing facilities for service personnel passing through or stationed in the vicinity.
 In March 1915, for example, the Cirencester Golf Club played a 12 a side match against the 10th Gordon Highlanders.
 Of the Gordons’ players only four were officers.
 For what the older professionals did one need look no further than the many exhibition matches played by Braid, Vardon, Taylor and Ray (who despite his strength and long drives was rejected for military service) to raise funds for the Red Cross and other wartime charities.
 In the field, J L C Jenkins, the amateur champion from the Troon club and Gordon Lockhart, then a successful amateur and later a professional were, again from Henry Leach’s writing, ‘when in the novitiate stage of their military careers brought together for a game for their own good and the edification of others’.

 As for the niblick brigade, it was originally the idea of Charles Mayo, and Albert Tingey, with strong support from George Duncan, but soon adoped enthusiastically by the Professional Golfers Association who announced on 10 September 1914.
 ‘The Professional Golfers’ Association has taken over the proposal that facilities should be given golf professionals and their friends to enlist in the same regiment.
 Nearly 50 names have already been received and others desirous of joining the corps should send their names and addresses at once to the secretary.’
 Perhaps it was the restriction that only single men were eligible which reduced the number of full professionals volunteering this way.
-(So far Harry Fulford, is the only full professional I have found in the ranks of the niblick brigade.)
-This did not stop professionals enlisting in other regiments.
+This did not stop professionals enlisting in other regiments and there were two Sportsman’s Battalions (23rd and 24th) of the Royal Fusiliers.
+Based on inaccurate contemporary reports such as the one from the Newcastle Journal below, Harry Fulford is often cited as a golf professional serving with the Niblick Brigade but in fact he enlisted with the 2nd Sportsman’s Battalion of the Royal Fusiliers in Bradford in January 1915.
+This was also the case with James Bradbeer, Robert Jacobs and Ernest Jones.
 As early as December 1915 the Dundee Evening Telegraph reported ‘Of the Professional Golfers Association, over sixty members and sixty assistants are serving’ and another article on this site remembers those who did not come back.

-So the niblick brigade was made up largely of assistant professionals.
+So the niblick brigade was made up largely of assistant professionals though many went on to have post-war golfing careers.
 They had a luncheon in Gatti’s restaurant in London before assembling at Trafalgar Square 'and marched in a body to the nearest recruiting office.
 All but three successfully passed the doctor and left the same afternoon to join the Rifle Brigade [King's Royal Rifles] at Winchester'.

 The Niblick Brigade, Professional Golfers in Trafalgar Square before enlisting, 1914

 In August 1916 the Newcastle Journal reported ‘It was stated at a meeting of the Professional Golfers Association that, though not officially reported, of the assistants in the “Niblick Brigade” only five had escaped injury but that none of the wounds were serious.
 J Simmons, formerly assistant to Sherlock, had been killed and H Fulford had been injured with shrapnel in the back and was now at Le Touquet’.
-The Somme campaign from July of that year changed things enormously.
-L/Cpl W G Eastland, who reported perhaps the first injury to a colleague in the Niblick Brigade in a letter home (Herbert Line being shot in the face but surviving) was the first casualty of the Niblicks, dying from wounds after being shot in the lung in the Battle of Ancre.
-He lived in Woodmansterne, Surrey with the closest course being Woodcote Park but the PGA archive has him as assistant at South Herts (perhaps travel was easier pre- the M25).
+This contradicts the ‘official’, or at least more commonly reported, story that L/Cpl W G Eastland, who reported perhaps the first injury to a colleague in the Niblick Brigade in a letter home (Herbert Line being shot in the face but surviving) was the first casualty of the Niblicks, dying from wounds after being shot in the lung in the Battle of Ancre during the Somme offensive in 1916.
+He lived in Woodmansterne, Surrey, and is noted on the 1911 census as an assistant professional, perhaps at the local course of Woodcote Park although he was first elected to the PGA the following year as an assistant at Thanet in Kent.

-I hope to build up a full profile of the Niblick Brigade during this year, the 100th anniversary of the outbreak of war, so the list below will grow.
+I hope to build up a full profile of the Niblick Brigade over time so the list below will grow.

 J Simmons (asst to James Sherlock, Stoke Poges), killed